Common Career Mistakes and How to Avoid Them

 Stagnation

-Insufficient personal growth can cause employees to be uninspiring within an organization and the larger job market.
+Insufficient personal growth can make employees uncompetitive within an organization and the larger job market.

-- Transferable Skills Set Development: investing time in developing the skills required by fields that are connected.
+- Transferable Skills Set Development: investing time in developing the skills required by other connected fields.

 Negativity